 Dissociation can involve a sense of detachment from reality that might affect the person’s connection with their surroundings (derealisation) or their connection to themselves (depersonalisation) or both.

 Generally, the more severe the dissociation, the less control the person has over themselves and their environment, and a higher chance of more developed dissociative ‘Parts’ that have been created to cope with past traumas.
 At the extreme end of the continuum, if the dissociation is severe enough, it may warrant the diagnosis of Dissociative Identity Disorder (formerly Multiple Personality Disorder).

 What follows here are a few simple guidelines for people with a loved one who experiences high levels of dissociation.
 Please remember these are suggestions only; not all of these will work for all people and my list is brief.
-Also please consider seeing a professional at M1 Psychology Loganholme or Vision Psychology Mt Gravatt, with experience in this area, who can journey with you on this complex road.
+Also please consider seeing a professional at M1 Psychology Loganholme or Vision Psychology Wishart, with experience in this area, who can journey with you on this complex road.

 Guidelines for Helping a Loved One with Dissociation

 Educate yourself about dissociation: Seeing a loved one in a dissociative state can be quite scary, and most feel quite powerless to help.
 So the first step is recognising what is happening to your family member or friend.
 Once you understand what is happening, you will be much better equipped to help.

 Warning: while there is some great material on the internet these days, there is also a lot of rubbish.
 Please be mindful that just because it’s on the web, it doesn’t necessarily mean it’s true or accurate.

 Learn about triggers: Dissociation is designed to protect.
 All severe dissociation has its origins in trauma.
 While the original trauma could be many years ago, the mind and brain continue to constantly scan for any further threats and if one is found, or there is a similar cue, your loved one will react automatically.